Helen Bonny

+In 1973 she published a book, co-written with Louis Savary, entitled "Music and Your Mind: Listening with a New Consciousness".
+Her PhD thesis in 1975 described her new method, which she called "Guided Imagery and Music," and which outlined the development of the first music programs and first applications of the method.

-Although Guided Imagery and Music draws from various schools of psychology, Helen Bonny has cited as its main influences the humanistic and the transpersonal psychology of Carl Rogers, and Abraham Maslow.
+Although Guided Imagery and Music draws from various schools of psychology, Helen Bonny has cited its main influences as the humanistic and the transpersonal psychology of Carl Rogers, and Abraham Maslow.
 Bonny was also profoundly influenced by the work of Carl Jung.

+The Method of Guided Imagery and Music is now taught to therapists and practiced on every inhabited continent on the Earth.

 Helen Bonny's grandson, Miles Bonny, is an active recording musician in Kansas City, Mo.
+Helen Bonny herself was a violinist.